fpcorso/data-blog/content/2021-12-11-lambda-capstone.md

 Description: TBD
 Status: draft
 ---
-Over the last several articles in this series, I have shown how to create a Lambda function, how to store and retrieve secrets, how to schedule recurring Lambda functions, and more.
+Over the last several articles in this series, I have shown how to create a Lambda function, store and retrieve secrets, schedule recurring Lambda functions, and more.

 In this final article in the series, I will create a simple Twitter bot that tweets each day how many days are left in the year.
 You can see the final tweets [on the @daystonewyear profile](https://twitter.com/daystonewyear).